 TÜV Rheinland is authorized as Notified Body to issue ECAS certificates for the following product categories:

 TRA Approval (Telecommunications Regulatory Authority)

 Telecom products imported into the UAE must prove compliance with the approval regulations and standards of the TRA.
 Our experts offer all kind of testing services for compliance with the authority’s standards.

-In addition to compliance with technical requirements for products, the manufacturers or importers are also obligated to undergo the corresponding conformity assessment procedure, ensure quality in production and retain technical documentation in order to legally affix the Gulf Conformity Marking (“G-Mark”) to their products.
+In addition to compliance with technical requirements for products and the corresponding conformity assessment procedure, the manufacturers or importers are also obligated to ensure quality in production and retain technical documentation in order to legally affix the Gulf Conformity Marking (“G-Mark”) to their products.

 TÜV Rheinland is accredited by GAC and registered by GSO as a Notified Body under these two Gulf Technical Regulations.